fjvallarino/monomer/tasks.md

   - Try to unify path handling on widgetFind and widgetNextFocusable
     - This is also needed for _widgetPreferredSize and _widgetResize
     - Generalize the "startFrom" concept of _widgetFind (and also validate it's actually well/fully implemented)
+  - Make sure enabled/visible attributes are being used
   - Add testing
     - Delayed until this point to try to settle down interfaces
     - Validate stack assigns space correctly